MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "Use the Mover migration service to set up your source Egnyte connector".
+description: "Use the Mover migration service to set up your Egnyte source connector."
 ---
 # Setting up the Egnyte source connector